SystemsGenetics/KINC/docs/data-types.rst

 .. code:: bash

-	Source	Target	sc	Interaction	Cluster	Num_Clusters	Cluster_Samples	Missing_Samples	Cluster_Outliers	Pair_Outliers	Too_Low	Samples
-	Gene1	Gene2	0.979	co	0	1	30	5	2	1	3	1199991911111161111111611161111111111770080000000
+	Source	Target	sc	Interaction	Cluster	Num_Clusters	Cluster_Size	Samples Gene1	Gene2	0.979	co	0	1	30	1199991911111161111111611161111111111770080000000

-There is also a "minimal" plain-text format, which does not contain the sample string or summary statistics.
+There is also a "minimal" plain-text format, which does not contain the sample string.
 This format is useful for inspecting large networks quickly.

 .. code:: bash